 It’s completely fine being a ‘jeans and t-shirt’ guy or a ‘shirt and tie’ guy or even somewhere in-between.
 What matters is what style you feel most comfortable in and therefore allows you to ooze confidence in your outfit each time you leave the house.
 By following the men’s fashion basics article series and experimenting with different items each week, you should naturally now know your personal casual style.
 As I said, it’s fine wearing jeans a t-shirt but what will separate you from the masses is what kind of spin you put on it.
 For example, why not wear a cardigan over your t-shirts?
 Maybe in the summer evenings keep the cardigan neutral and have a brightly coloured Tee to through a bit of life into your standard attire.
 Or if you need to look a bit smarter, maybe for a night out or date, try throwing on a polo shirt with your jeans and blazer as well for a more formal look.

-So finally the man who wants the best of both worlds!
+This is for the man who wants the best of both worlds.
 Here you can wear either jeans, chinos or whatever with this looks just so long as they stay classic, neutral and fitted.
 The key is what you wear up top.
-I’ve gone for a basic tee or long sleeve in a neutral colour with an interesting plaid shirt over the top.
+I would always go for a basic tee or long sleeve top in a neutral colour with an interesting plaid shirt over the top.
 Leave the top and bottom buttons undone to show a bit of the layering underneath and your away.
 Increase the layers with the leather jacket, the Mac or the scarf too.

 So there you have it guys, three looks that pull together all the articles that we’ve covered so far.
 Feel free to go back over them though because there are plenty of other great ideas in them, as well on how to piece clothes together.
 Maybe by reading through this article, you have figured out exactly which of the above you are and now want to add some unique spins to the outfits?
 Again, have a re-read and I’m sure you’ll find plenty of cool twists to add.